5 tips for better success as a landlord

 It’s also possible to run a credit check.
 Request permission to check the credit of potential tenants.
 Poor credit can be a red flag that you might have trouble receiving the rent on time.
 A basic background check can also provide insight into what to expect.
 If your research indicates that you could face problems, it might be in your best interest to pass on the tenant.

 Before you proceed, create a contract with your tenants.
 Spell out the terms of the agreement, including any restrictions on guests and pets.
 Your tenants should know exactly what is expected of them, and it protects you down the road.
 Make sure all of the terms are clear.
 There are a number of web sites that can help you create a rental contract with the help of templates.

 One of the best things you can do to protect yourself and your assets is to purchase landlords insurance.
 These insurance policies can help you protect yourself against damaged property, as well as liability for activities that take place on your premises.
 If you want to avoid serious losses, insurance can help you.
 Don’t start renting out your property without this vital piece of the puzzle.

-A busy landlord can benefit from employing property managers to take care of basic issues, and ensure that everything run smoothly.
+A busy landlord can benefit from employing property managers to take care of basic issues and ensure that everything runs smoothly.
 A good property manager collects rent, arranges for repairs in a timely fashion, and generally looks after your interests.
 The right property manager is a huge help to a landlord – especially one that owns multiple properties.

 Before you hand over so much responsibility, vet your property managers carefully.
 Run background checks, and interview references.
 And, once you have a property manager, make sure you pay him or her fairly.